darqs1/ClockPi/README.md

 # ClockPi
 Simple clock build with Raspberry Pi Zero W and 8 matrix led 8x8.
-It display clock with seconds and date (day and month)
+It display clock with seconds and date (day and month).

+## messages.txt
+This feature show messages - every line from __messages.txt__ is a new message.
+When program read messages it clean this file and send message to display with 3 second sleeps between messages.
+File is readed in every 1 second.
+New lines are added to queue at the end, program read always first line to display message and delete it form queue.

 ## What You need
 - Raspberry Pi  (tested on RPi Zero and RPi 3B)